Here are some of the best ways to heat up a hot tub faster:

 Avoid trees that shed leaves in the fall or blossom in the spring.

 On our trip to Julian, Mana loved floating in a not-so-hot hot tub (we set the thermostat low!). pic.twitter.com/ATb4t6cKbA

 10. Turn the thermostat down

-If you can reduce the temperature on your tub by 5⁰, this will knock at least an hour off the time it takes to get to your desired temperature.
+If you can reduce the hot tub’s water temperature by 5⁰, this will knock at least an hour off the time it takes to get to your desired temperature.

-In the summertime, you might find that 100⁰ is too hot, and you feel more comfortable at 95⁰ or even less, depending on the air temperature at the time.
+In the summertime, you might find that 100⁰ is too hot, and you feel more 95⁰ or even less is a more comfortable temperature, depending on the ambient temperature at the time.

 11. Leave the hot tub on all the time

 When you turn off your hot tub, it will start to cool down fairly quickly, so when you next come to use it, you’ll have to wait while the water heats up enough.
 It’s always best to leave the heater running all the time, even if only in standby mode.

 Don’t worry about energy costs.
 The average cost of running a hot tub is around $1/day, maybe $1.20 for an inflatable hot tub.
 However, the bulk of this cost is in raising the temperature to 100⁰ – keeping it there is relatively cheap and the most efficient way of heating it.

 Leaving your hot tub on also means that it is always ready for that impromptu moment when you just feel like a good soak.